AlloyCI/alloy_ci/doc/README.md

 is quite easy via the WebUI, but before you add one, you will need to create the configuration file needed for AlloyCI to know what to do with your project.

-You need to add a [`.alloy-ci.json`](json/README.md) file to the root of your folder.
-You can read the full documentation to see all that available features, or you can head over to the [examples](examples/README.md) to see a basic `.alloy-ci.json` file for different programming languages and get a quick start.
+You need to add a [`.alloy-ci.json`](json/) file to the root of your project.
+You can read the full documentation to see all that available features, or you can head over to the [examples](examples/) to see a basic `.alloy-ci.json` file for different programming languages and get a quick start.

 ### Runners

 Without Runners, there is no machine to actually run your code.
-Head over to the [Runners documentation](runners/README.md) to see how you can install, register, and configure your Runner for AlloyCI.
+Head over to the [Runners documentation](runners/) to see how you can install, register, and configure your Runner for AlloyCI.

 ### What's next?

+Once a project has been added, AlloyCI will be notified by GitHub whenever a new push happens on your project.
+With these information, AlloyCI will proceed to create a new pipeline and configure the build jobs found on the `.alloy-ci.json` file.